Longmate History, Family Crest & Coats of Arms

 The surname Longmate was first found in Devon, where the name dates back to at least the 14th century.
 There are numerous different spellings of the surname.

-Important Dates for the Longmate family
+Early History of the Longmate family

 This web page shows only a small excerpt of our Longmate research.
 Another 51 words (4 lines of text) covering the years 180 and 1808 are included under the topic Early Longmate History in all our PDF Extended History products and printed products wherever possible.